A call to recast the British- Irish relationship without always angling for Irish unity

 That means whoever sits in the Taoiseach’s office after the next Irish election, from whichever party, will have to govern the protection of Ireland and its people based, in part, on direct and open partnership and product from the UK’s security and intelligence agencies – MI5, MI6 and GCHQ.
 (This is one arena that the UK has largely managed to maintain with EU partners.)
 Some people don’t seem to have their heads around that.

 How to put flesh on these bones?
 Turning back to our tortured politics, there seems little on offer from Dublin as well as London, apart form the carefully depolticised and modest Shared Island.
 For the North with human rights guaranteed and “ peace “ protected by security cooperation, what is there left for the co-guarantor to guarantee?
-What we got from Leo Varadkar the other day was studiously vague- too littler for nationalists, too much for unionists, as he contemplated continual stalemate with the BBC ‘s Gareth Gordon If that opportunity is missed, said Mr Varadkar, “then I do think at that point we have to start having conversations about alternatives, about Plan B”
+What we got from Leo Varadkar the other day was studiously vague- too little for nationalists, too much for unionists, as he contemplated continual stalemate with the BBC ‘s Gareth Gordon If that opportunity is missed, said Mr Varadkar, “then I do think at that point we have to start having conversations about alternatives, about Plan B”

 I asked if he was talking about joint authority over Northern Ireland shared between the British and Irish governments and he pointed out there was no provision for that in the Good Friday Agreement – but nor was there any provision for direct rule from Westminster, he said, adding: “I don’t mean anything specifically.”